waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `ladder_up` / `ladder_down` / `warp`: Warps between maps or floors.

 ## B. Puzzle Mechanics
+- **Boulder Pushing:**
-- **Boulder Pushing:** Pushing a boulder *horizontally* moves the player into the boulder's previous tile.
-Pushing a boulder *vertically* moves the boulder but does NOT move the player.
+  - Pushing a boulder *vertically* (Up/Down) moves the boulder but does NOT move the player.
+  - Pushing a boulder *horizontally* (Left/Right) moves the boulder AND moves the player into the boulder's previous tile.
+- **Remote Push:** It is possible to push a boulder when standing one tile away from it.
+The player's position does not change.
 - **Boulder/Item Interaction:** Pushing a boulder onto an item collects the item and moves the boulder into that space.
 - **Reset Condition:** Boulder puzzles reset upon leaving and re-entering a map or using ladders between floors.
 - **`boulder_switch`:** A floor switch that must have a boulder pushed onto it.
 - **`boulder_barrier`:** An impassable wall that is removed when a corresponding `boulder_switch` is activated.
 State does not update until visible on-screen.
 - **`cleared_boulder_barrier`:** Acts as ground.
 Can sometimes function as a one-way ramp up from `ground` to `elevated_ground`.
-- **Remote Push:** It is possible to push a boulder when standing one tile away from it.
-The player's position does not change.

 ## C. General Mechanics
 - **Poison Damage:** Poisoned Pokémon in the party lose 1 HP every four steps taken outside of battle.